meeplemaker/idl4-cc-rpi-install/README.md

     bash <(curl -sL https://raw.githubusercontent.com/node-red/linux-installers/master/deb/update-nodejs-and-nodered)

 The script will ask if we want to run the Pi-specific nodes.
 This is handy if we want to use the GPIO-pins.
 So press **Y**.
+This might take a while so be patient

 ![Node-RED script 1](/img/node-red-script-1.png)